-Accessible via a number of entrances – including via the Dunham Massey estate and Oldfield Lane – the joyful field can be found near the Little Heath Farm Shop, which actively champions providing beautiful habitats for the “unsung farming heroes”, the pollinators.
+Accessible via a number of entrances – including the Dunham Massey estate and Oldfield Lane – the joyful field can be found near the Little Heath Farm Shop, which actively champions providing beautiful habitats for the “unsung farming heroes”, the pollinators.

-Popping up and into season from May-October, the gorgeous flowers were planted in spring 2020, giving locals the perfect place to stretch their legs during the lengthy spring/summer lockdown that year.
-Now, we can all finally get to enjoy them outside of lockdown, with paths running through the fields to wander down and a good few more acres to explore a few minutes away at the Dunham Massey deer park.
+Popping up and into season from May – October, the gorgeous flowers were planted in spring 2020, giving locals the perfect place to stretch their legs during the lengthy spring/summer lockdown that year.
+Now, we can all enjoy them whilst being free as a bird, with paths running through the fields to wander down and a good few more acres to explore a few minutes away at the Dunham Massey deer park.

 And while 4.5 acres of sunflowers, to us, sounds like an absolute dream already, the owners of the farm at Dunham Massey plan to expand even further on their efforts – with plans to sow an additional four fields which would total a whopping 29 acres.

 The field can be found, and accessed, at Oldfield Lane, Dunham Massey, however, it’s recommended to park up at Dunham Massey for safer parking.